BenjaminKyhn/docker-practice/README.md

 Create a Dockerfile or copy the one in this repo.
 Create a docker-compose.yml file with the desired settings.

+Make sure Docker is running on your system.
 Build images and start containers:
 `docker-compose up --build`

 Start using your containers.
 This app has a simple express server, that runs on port 8080 in the container, but the docker-compose file specifies the host port as 4000.
 That means if we want to make a network request to the server we need to use port 4000.